Richard Pearse: 1903: Multi-lap Paddock Flight, Richard Pearse's Farm, Waitohi

-1903 April 11, Holy Saturday, Easter.
-The Terrace Flight, Opihi River, Waitohi
+1903 April 11, Holy Saturday, Easter: The Terrace Flight, Opihi River, Waitohi

 Robert Mitchell Gibson's accounts of a flight were considered by researchers to be amongst the most credible.
 Born 2 December 1895, he was 8 years old when his older brother Ramsay, age 13 years, took him on another cycle excursion, this time with a number of youths to help Pearse prove his flying machine.

 Gibson recalled that Pearse had transported his flying machine with a dray and couple of horses from his shed to a terrace field above the Opihi River.
 On the first run, the flying machine headed down the hill and into a clump of gorse.
 After the boys had pulled the machine out and up the top to the dray, they and Pearse inspected the ground for half an hour in preparation for another run.
 The boys then headed Pearse and his flying machine on toward the cliff but after about 1 chain they were left behind as the flying machine gathered speed by its own thrust.
 As the flying machine went over the cliff and into the air, the boys watched it turn and fly up the river up to 0.5 mile gradually going downwards.
 They ran diagonally across the paddock to find a wet Pearse scrambling up the riverbank.

 Gibson was certain the flight took place in the Easter school holidays before Easter, or Easter Saturday (11 April), 1903.
 He dates the flight as having occurred shortly before the severe snowstorm of 1903—the Big Snow.
-This was the only snow to fall from 1902 to 1905.
+This was the only snow to fall from 1902 to 1905, and was responsible for the coldest temperature ever recorded in New Zealand and Oceania—minus 25.6˚C at Eweburn, Otago, on the morning of 17 July 1903.
 Gibson also dates the flight as occurring shortly after his brother Ramsey turned 14 in 1903.
 After his birthday, Ramsey immediately moved away from Waitohi to work.
 Ramsey never returned to Waitohi and died in 1908.